-16 This prepared testimony attempts to contextualize 17 the documents and their intended purpose and to counter 18 the Department's many assertions about them and by 19 implication about my veracity and my credibility.
-It is my veracity and credibility, according to the Department, 20 21 that is at the heart of the Department's case.
-It is fair 22 for you to question me.
-It is fair for you to wonder 23 whether there's an ulterior motive.
+18 This prepared testimony attempts to contextualize 19 the documents and their intended purpose and to counter the Department's many assertions about them and by 20 21 implication about my veracity and my credibility.
+It is 22 my veracity and credibility, according to the Department, 23 that is at the heart of the Department's case.
+It is fair for you to question me.
+It is fair for you to wonder 2.4 whether there's an ulterior motive.
+25

-24 Obviously, the tax liability here is not 25 insubstantial.
-Certainly, one can ascribe to be in motivation to be less than truthful in the declarations that I have submitted to the Department and to the testimony that I am giving to you today.
+Obviously, the tax liability here is not insubstantial.
+Certainly, one can ascribe to me a motivation to be less than truthful in the declarations that I have submitted to the Department and to the testimony that I am giving to you today.
 It is not, however, by implication fair for the Department to ascribe that to others.

-So who am I?
-If you're going to judge my 6 7 veracity and my credibility, if that is central to the 8 Department's case against our position, who am I?
-I'm a 9 Montana native where I flew from yesterday to be here 10 today.
-I received my undergraduate degree in political 11 science in history with a minor in the Russian language 12 from the University of Montana.
-For just short of five years, I was an analyst with the Offices of Soviet 13 14 Analysis at the Central Intelligence Agency at their headquarters in Langley.
-15
+8 So who am I?
+If you're going to judge my 9 veracity and my credibility, if that is central to the 10 Department's case against our position, who am I?
+I'm a 11 Montana native where I flew from yesterday to be here 12 today.
+I received my undergraduate degree in political 13 science in history with a minor in the Russian language 14 from the University of Montana.
+For just short of five years, I was an analyst with the Offices of Soviet 15 16 Analysis at the Central Intelligence Agency at their 17 headquarters in Langley.

 In 1989 I left the CIA to attend the University of Virginia School of Law.
 Please do not hold any of the typographical errors in my brief against that fine institution.
-After law school, I practice with two national law firms.
+After law school, I practiced with two national law firms.
 In 1995 I left private practice to become the general counsel of a small entertainment company that opposing Counsel referenced.

-23 Summit enjoyed some commercial success.
-In 2012 24 we sold the company, and I founded Snowflake Factory.
-In 25 addition to some entertainment properties the company
+25 Summit enjoyed some commercial success.
+In 2012

-1 continues to build up Snowflake, investment in startup 2 companies, real estate, and other businesses.
-I'm a 3 private pilot.
-And although, I have been a partner in 4 aircraft in the past, I personally had not been involved 5 in the acquisition of an aircraft prior to the acquisition 6 of the aircraft which is the subject of these proceedings.
+1 we sold the company, and I founded Snowflake Factory.
+In addition to some entertainment properties the company 2 3 continues to develop Snowflake, invests in startup companies, real estate, and other businesses.
+I'm a 4 5 private pilot.
+And although, I have been a partner in 6 aircraft in the past, I personally had not been involved 7 in the acquisition of an aircraft prior to the acquisition 8 of the aircraft which is the subject of these proceedings.

-7 My prior ownership was simply to buy into a partnership that had already acquired the aircraft prior 8 9 to my buy-in.
-Although Snowflake had been looking for an 10 aircraft for almost two years by the time the opportunity to purchase 441XRAY, the aircraft at issue here, I was 11 12 still relatively unfamiliar with the process documents and significance of all for tax purposes the various forms to 13 14 be filed at the time of the transaction.
+9 My prior ownership was simply to buy into a 10 partnership that had already acquired the aircraft prior to my buy-in.
+Although Snowflake had been looking for an 11 12 aircraft for almost two years by the time the opportunity 13 to purchase N441X, the aircraft at issue here, I was still 14 relatively unfamiliar with the process documents and significance of all for tax purposes the various forms to 15 16 be filed at the time of the transaction.

-Yes, I am an attorney admitted to practice before 15 all the courts in the State of California.
-Yes, I'm also 16 17 a businessman.
-But in this transaction, I was acting as 18 neither a sophisticate, nor was I acting as an attorney.
-19 This transaction was supposed to be a simple one.
-As I stated in the beginning of my argument, it was supposed to 20 21 be an Oregon plane owned by an Oregon company brokered by 22 an Organ broker/dealer that was supposed to be consummated 23 on the ground in the Portland, Oregon.
+17 Yes, I am an attorney admitted to practice before 18 all the courts in the State of California.
+Yes, I'm also 19 a businessman.
+But in this transaction, I was acting as neither a sophisticate, nor was I acting as an attorney.
+20 21 This transaction was supposed to be a simple one.
+As I 22 stated in the beginning of my argument, it was supposed to 23 be an Oregon plane owned by an Oregon company brokered by an Organ broker/dealer that was supposed to be consummated 2.4 25 on the ground in the Portland, Oregon.